Ammonium Uranyl Carbonate SDS

 • Cover liquid spill with sand, earth, or other noncombustible absorbent material.

-• Cover powder spill with plastic sheet or tarp to minimize spreading.
+• Cover the powder spill with a plastic sheet or tarp to minimize spreading.

-• Contact radiation safety officer.
+• Contact the radiation safety officer.

 5. FIREFIGHTING

-Presence of radioactive material will not influence the fire control processes and should not influence selection of techniques.
+The presence of radioactive material will not influence the fire control processes and should not influence the selection of techniques.

-Small fires: Dry chemical, carbon dioxide, water spray or regular foam.
+Small fires: Dry chemical, carbon dioxide, water spray, or regular foam.

 Large fires: Water spray, fog (flooding amounts).